Connoisseurs and movie collectors who are sincerely devoted to Hollywood’s classic past, tend to look down upon the chick-flick genre.

 One iconic example to quote here is 10 Things I Hate About You (1999), which has been said to be based on Shakespeare’s Taming of the Shew.

 Whether or not this association holds upon deeper analysis, is another question.
-Even being likened to the greatest playwright in passing is an honor in itself!
+Even being likened to the greatest playwright in passing is an honour in itself!
 And the lyrical resemblance of both titles is not lost on us either.

 Another major film that deserves to be noted is Clueless (1995).Following a similar vein, this movie is a cornerstone of the newly-evolved subgenre.
 Said to have been inspired by Jane Austen’s Emma, the movie features a stereotypically clueless teenager and her journey.